cyo-the-vile/Ascendance-Systems-Firmware-Repository/README.md

 - If the device does not reboot after copying, unplug it and plug it back in normally.
 - `SHA256SUMS.txt` contains checksums for verifying downloaded files.

-These release UF2 files are signed by Ascendance Systems for supported secure-boot devices.
+These release UF2 files are signed by Ascendance Systems for supported devices.